CWRUChielLab/JSNeuroSim/README.rst

  * A simulation of a passive cable.

+We plan to add several more simulations by the end October of 2011.

 There are also several components that may be useful for other projects:

- * An ODE integrator (using a 4-5th order Dormand-Prince embedded Runge-Kutta algorithm with variable step size) that supports instantaneous changes and resets of state variables.
+ * An ODE integrator (using a 4th-5th order Dormand-Prince embedded Runge-Kutta algorithm with variable step size) that supports instantaneous changes and resets of state variables.